 Ek Bar, New Delhi

 Venture to the trendy neighborhood of Defence Colony in New Delhi and you’ll find one of the best cocktails bars in India: the buzzing, eclectic Ek Bar.
 Its looks are impressive—including a herringbone wood floor, vibrantly hued furnishings, and colorful wall murals—and it has an ambitious cocktail program to match.
-Try the Es-sense, made with a base of vodka, basil, lime, and honey, and served with almond, strawberry, and rose fragrances that guests can apply to change the flavour.
+Try the Es-sense, made with a base of vodka, basil, lime, and honey, and served with almond, strawberry, and rose fragrances that guests can apply to change the flavor.
 A Marigold Fizz, meanwhile, sees marigold-infused gin mingle with lime, honey, and frothy egg white.

 House of Nomad, Mumbai